This module runs in Term 2. Please also see French 6 for Global Engagement (LL2C7) for Term 1

 Prerequisite: Prior knowledge of French

-- or a B2.2 level of the CEFR (Common European Framework of reference for Languages)
+- Or a B2+ level of the CEFR (Common European Framework of Reference for Languages)

-Successful completion of Film qualifies students to progress to French language through Translation.
+Successful completion of Film qualifies students to progress to French 7 for Contemporary France and French 7 for Enterprise.

 15 CREDITS, also available for 12 CREDITS.